Conservation

 How whales struggle to navigate in a sea of noise pollution

-University of Melbourne modelling shows that as ocean noise from human activities surges, whales will find it increasingly harder to successfully migrate
+New modelling shows that as noise from shipping and other human activities surges, whales will find it increasingly harder to successfully migrate

 Victoria’s new habitat law fails to protect a tiny endangered species

-An endangered wingless stonefly in Australia is facing extinction after a government decision went against scientific advice say University of Melbourne experts
+A critically endangered wingless stonefly in Australia could face extinction after the government went against scientific advice

 Reptiles are helping us better understand threats to Australia’s biodiversity